hossain-khan/firebase-mock-api-server/README.md

 ## Why custom mock server
 You have full control of what API to define and what data to respond with with minimal coding.

+## How it works
+See medium article https://link.medium.com/OAjz9kkV0U on how to setup firebase project and setup mock server.

 ## Show me examples
 The APIs are defined via Express.js framework and served though Firebase cloud functions.
 All the defined API can be found at 👉 **[functions/index.js](https://github.com/amardeshbd/firebase-mock-api-server/blob/master/functions/index.js)** 👈 and pre-loaded mock responses example can be found at [mock-responses](https://github.com/amardeshbd/firebase-mock-api-server/tree/master/functions/mock-responses)